“To Fight Out a War, You Must Believe Something”

 Editor’s note: Oliver Wendell Holmes Jr. delivered this address to a group of Civil War veterans in Keene, New Hampshire, on Memorial Day in 1884.
-He was not yet a justice on the Supreme Court, but was merely a lawyer and a fellow veteran.
+Not yet a justice on the U.S. Supreme Court, Holmes was at the time serving on the Supreme Judicial Court of Massachusetts.
+He was also a fellow veteran of the Civil War.

 Not long ago I heard a young man ask why people still kept up Memorial Day, and it set me thinking of the answer.
 Not the answer that you and I should give to each other—not the expression of those feelings that, so long as you and I live, will make this day sacred to memories of love and grief and heroic youth—but an answer which should command the assent of those who do not share our memories, and in which we of the North and our brethren of the South could join in perfect accord.